diggerwoo/libocli/doc/Quick Start Guide.md

 Libocli itself does not implement the terminal line editing functions, it depends on GNU readline which has rich features including: Emacs keys, TAB  for auto completion, double TABs for next help list, ARROW UP/DOWN for history, etc.

-Libocli is actuall an add-on which encapsulates GNU Readline to provide command lexcial parsing, syntax parsing and callback excecution.
+Libocli is actually an add-on which encapsulates GNU Readline to provide command lexcial parsing, syntax parsing and callback excecution.
 By utilizing Libocli, develpers need only to focus on CLI syntax design, and callback implementation.
 The example code in this section shows how to use Libocli to quickly build a ping command.

 ## 1.1 Create a command and register syntaxes

-Below code is extracted from [example/netutils.c](../example/netutils.c)

-It implements a ping CLI, which has three options:
+The following code segments are taken from [example/netutils.c](../example/netutils.c) which implements a ping CLI with simple options like Linux ping:
-- Options after the "ping" keyword："-c" to specify number of ICMP Echo requests, and "-s" to specify packet length.
+- Two options after the "ping" keyword："-c" to specify the number of ICMP Echo requests, and "-s" to specify the length of ICMP packet.
-- Optional "from" clause after destination host parameter, to specify the source IP address of ping.
+- Optional "from" clause after destination host parameter, to specify the source interface IP address.

-In accordance with the convention of Linix manual, the syntax can be represented as:
+We can represent the syntax as below in accordance with the convention of Linix manual:
 >ping [ -c COUNT ] [ -s SIZE ] { HOST | HOST_IP } [ from IFADDR ]

 ### 1.1.1 Define a symbol table

 Before the creation of ping command, we shoud define the symbols first.
-The code below declares a symbol table which includes all the symbols needed by the ping.
+The code below declares a symbol table that includes all the symbols needed by the ping.
 ```
 /*
  * Symbol table:  syms_ping